Illinois State Senator Elgie R. Sims, Jr.

 Category: News

-SPRINGFIELD – Recognizing mistakes can turn into learning opportunities, State Senator Elgie R. Sims, Jr. worked across the aisle to pass a measure to allow low-level, first-time weapon offenders to apply for a Firearm Owner’s Identification Card upon completing a diversion program.
+SPRINGFIELD – Recognizing mistakes can turn into learning opportunities, State Senator Elgie R. Sims, Jr. worked across the aisle to lead a new law to allow low-level, first-time weapon offenders to apply for a Firearm Owner’s Identification Card upon completing a diversion program.

 “We are taking a balanced approach to recognize people can learn from their past mistakes and deserve a second chance,” said Sims (D-Chicago).
 “Diversion programs acknowledge rehabilitation while ensuring existing safeguards remain firmly in place.”

-Under Sims’ measure, participants who complete the First Time Weapons Offense Diversion Program could apply for a FOID card after receiving a court order demonstrating successful program completion –so long as they meet all other existing eligibility requirements.
-The program would only be for individuals charged with a Class 4 felony – the lowest class felony charge for weapons.
+Under Sims’ law, participants who complete the First Time Weapons Offense Diversion Program cab apply for a FOID card after receiving a court order demonstrating successful program completion – so long as they meet all other existing eligibility requirements.
+The program will only be for individuals charged with a Class 4 felony – the lowest class felony charge for weapons.

 “Many people in diversion programs are young adults who deserve a second chance to move forward,” said Sims.
 “Pathways to restoration are vital to rebuilding lives and build stronger communities.”